clojurebridge-minneapolis/installfest/docs/concurrency.md

 Each of the steps mutates, or changes, the conversation data in-place.
-This is likely a familiar pattern, but as we shall discover not only is the code more verbose than equivalent expression based, functional code, making it safe for multithreaded use can be challenge.
+This is likely a familiar pattern, but as we shall discover not only is the code more verbose than equivalent expression based, functional code, making it safe for multi-threaded use can be challenge.

 Now that we have these two functions `new-mutable-conversation-db` and `mutating-add-message` we can now run some simple experiments using these